AssignmentsEval/JhonydePaula22_json-diff-api/README.md

 #### Small context

-It is a REST API responsible to store and compare Base64 encoded JSON.
+It is a REST API responsible for storing and comparing Base64 encoded JSON.

 #### API Instructions